 Tournaments are widely used incentive mechanisms in various domains, ranging from science and innovation to business, politics, and sports \cite{Baye.1993, Terwiesch.2008, Gurtler.2015}.
 They typically involve two or more contestants competing for a reward, with the winner determined by their relative performance \cite{Corchon.2018, Lazear.2018}.
 Tournaments also have in common that they are intentionally designed by a principal who seeks to optimally select parameters such as contest rules, prize structures, and contestant compositions to align with her specific objectives \cite{Che.2003, Letina.2023}.
-To guide contest designers towards the optimal design of a contest, this paper investigates how an essential parameter in this design -- the relative abilities of the contestants -- affects performance \cite{Lazear.1981, Brown.2011}.
+To guide contest designers towards the optimal design of a contest, this paper investigates how an essential parameter in this design -- the relative abilities of the contestants -- affects performance \cite{Lazear.1981}.

 Economic theory predicts that heterogeneity in ability among contestants is detrimental to overall performance \cite{Rosen.1986}.
 In a two-player contest, the argument typically unfolds as follows: as skill-level disparities increase, the contestant with lower ability has reduced incentives to exert high effort due to a diminished probability of winning the reward, leading to lower performance levels.
-The contestant with higher ability, in turn, reduces effort because she anticipates the drop in performance of the contestant with lower ability.
+The contestants with higher ability, in turn, reduce effort because they anticipate the drop in performance of the contestants with lower ability.
 While there are a few empirical studies that show the individual response of the lower-ability contestant (e.g., \citeA{Brown.2011}), there is, to our knowledge, no field study that can credibly demonstrate the individual responses of both higher-ability and lower-ability contestants.
 Such an analysis, however, holds significant importance in accounting for the diverse objectives of contest designers.